-The Monterenzio plant, which occupies a 5,400 m² site, can handle up to 3,800 tonnes of honey and preserves each year.
-The warehouse area extends over more than 1000 m² and is used to store over 2,600 tonnes of honey each year, organised according to botanical and geographical origin.
+The Monterenzio plant occupies a 6400 m² site and can handle up to 4000 tonnes of honey and preserves each year.
+The warehouse area extends over more than 1000 m² and is used to store from 2000 to 3000 tonnes of honey each year, organised according to botanical and geographical origin.
 Members’ harvests are stored here before being inspected and packaged.

 A modern in-house laboratory carries out the initial fundamental checks on the incoming products and works in partnership with specialised external laboratories to run regular tests on the honey, pollen, royal jelly and propolis entering and leaving the plant, assessing their chemical and physical characteristics, organoleptic properties, and botanical and geographical origin, in addition to ensuring that the products are completely free of impurities.